bkittler/cf_backup_restore/README.md

 ## Warning :

-- Type of data : For moment, only DNS, page rules, firewall rule, pools, monitors and loadbalancer was exported / imported
+- Type of data :

+For moment, only DNS, page rules, firewall rule, pools, monitors and loadbalancer was exported / imported

-- Token authorization : Remember to put the read authorization to your token id (for export) and read / write for the use of import
+- Token authorization :

+Remember to put the read authorization to your token id (for export) and read / write for the use of import

 ## Dependencies :

 please install python dependancies before run tool :

-$ pip install -r requierements.txt
+    pip install -r requierements.txt

+# Further information and help

+GitHub has an excellent [documentation](https://help.github.com/).
+Check it out if you need help!

+For further questions please contact [Kittler](https://www.kittler.fr/).